Broxted, St Mary's Church

 Attraction Type: Historic Church

-Location: Next to the Whitehall Hotel, off the B1051, just south of Chickney and 4 miles south west of Thaxted
+Location: Next to the Whitehall Hotel, off the B1051, just south of Chickney and four miles south-west of Thaxted

 Photo Credit: David Ross and Britain Express